NMDC - Investment Analysis: Buy Signal or Bull Trap?

 Back to ListInvestment Rating: 4.0

-📈 Exit / Holding Strategy: If already holding, maintain a long-term horizon (3–5 years) given strong ROE/ROCE, low debt, and attractive dividend yield.
-Consider partial profit booking near 85–87 ₹ if valuations expand or momentum peaks.
-Exit strategy should be considered if earnings continue to decline or if dividend payout weakens.
-Long-term investors may continue holding for compounding returns and steady dividend income.
+📈 Exit Strategy / Holding Period: If already holding, maintain a long-term horizon (3–5 years) given strong efficiency and undervaluation.
+Consider partial profit booking near 90 ₹–92 ₹ resistance zone.
+Long-term investors can continue holding for dividend income and capital appreciation.

 ✅ Positive